Bandwidth 911 integration guideFollow

 The one exception is a 487 response, which is a normal response to you sending a CANCEL for the call.
 If you receive a 487, don't fail over to the alternate SBC.

 The sample invite is for a 911 call.
 A 933 INVITE is exactly the same, just replace “911” with “933”.
 See below for a description of 933 service.

 CSeq: 8573 INVITE

 c=IN IP4 X.X.X.X

 The PSAP testing instructions listed below are helpful suggestions for placing test calls to a PSAP.
 Test calls from an unprovisioned phone number are not permitted, unless specifically permitted ahead of time by your Bandwidth support team and may be charged for at the rate specified in the customer contract.

 Do's and don'ts when making 911 test calls

 - It's a best practice to call the 10-digit non-emergency PSAP number that will be utilized in your testing and advise the 911 operator that you'll be conducting 911 test calls in advance of any testing.
 Many larger PSAPs will request that you schedule testing with them during what are typically less busy hours.
-The non-emergency number of the PSAP can be obtained in the Bandwidth 911 Dashboard, while in the emergency endpoint.
+The non-emergency number of the PSAP can be obtained in the 911 Access Dashboard while in the emergency endpoint.
 If you need assistance with this, please open a ticket with your Bandwidth Support Team.

 - When calling 911, immediately state: “This is NOT an emergency; this is a test.
 Do you have a few minutes to review my information with me?”